Categories: Science

 That’s not a UFO!
 It’s just a Japanese satellite flashing a Morse code message from space

-When you look into the night’s sky over the next month don’t be surprised if you see something that looks like a UFO overhead – it’s just a tiny Japanese satellite flashing secret message in Morse code back to Earth.
+When you look into the night’s sky over the next month don’t be surprised if you see something that looks like a UFO overhead – it’s just a tiny Japanese satellite flashing a secret message in Morse code back to Earth.

 Measuring 10 cm (about 4 inches) the box-shaped Japanese satellite, nicknamed Niwaka, will be flashing a Morse coded message back to Earth to become the first orbiting technology to communicate with the planet through visible LEDs.